Presentations for Globular Operads: The globular operads for weak unbiased higher categories

 \section{The globular operads for weak unbiased higher categories}

-Most definitions of higher category have two types of composition - binary and nullary.
+Many classical definitions of higher category have two types of composition - binary and nullary.
 Binary composition takes two composable cells and produces a single composite cell, while nullary composition picks out identities.
 All other compositions are derived from these two generating types.
 For instance, given three composable 1-cells

 in a higher category we have composites like $a(bc)$, $(ab)c$, $((a1_B)b)c$, and so on, but there is no specified ternary composite $abc$.
 Likewise, for a 2-pasting diagram